rbtcollins/bitnami-docker/tutorials/subrion.md

 sudo tar -jcpf docker-subrion-$(date +%s).tar.bz2 docker-subrion
 ```

-Now that we have successfully backed up our Subrion installation, we can start it up again.
+Now that we have successfully backed up our Subrion installation, we can start up Subrion again.

 ```bash
 popd